dotnet/docs/docs/framework/docker/aspnetmvc.md

 ![Publish Connection][publish-connection]

 Open the **File Publish Options** section of the **Settings** tab.
 Select **Precompile during publishing**.
-This optimization means that you be compiling views in the Docker container, you are copying the precompiled views.
+This optimization means that you'll be compiling views in the Docker container, you are copying the precompiled views.